spring-projects/spring-integration-extensions/spring-integration-kafka/README.md

 constructor that wraps a regular Java.util.Properties object.
 The StringEncoder is great when writing a direct Java client.
 However, when using Spring Integration Kafka adapter, a wrapper class for this same StringEncoder is available which makes using it from Spring a bit easier as you don't have to create any Kafka specific objects to create a StringEncoder.
 Rather, you can inject any properties to it in the Spring way.
-Kafka StringEncoder looks at a property for encoding from the properties provided.
+Kafka StringEncoder looks at a specific property for the type of encoding scheme used from the properties provided.
-This same value can be injected as a property on the bean.
+This same value can be injected as a property on the spring bean provided by the kafka support.
 Spring Integration provided StringEncoder is available in the package org.springframework.integration.kafka.serializer.common.StringEncoder.
 The avro support for serialization is also available in a package called avro under serializer.